bulletnet666/Python-Paint/README.md

 thx for opening this file
+so this paint is beta
-so to know how to use Python Paint here info about every thing:
+btw here info about every thing:
 Info:
     Cursor:
         Drag to make it draw.